 So, are you ready to go local?

-Various analyses done by different search engines, researchers and tech experts have proven that searches for local content is a prevalent trend today.
+Various analyses done by different search engines, researchers, professional SEO service providers and tech experts have proven that searches for local content is a prevalent trend today.
 People around the world want to find information and products that are near them.

 When you’re ready, here’s what you should do to implement an effective global SEO.